ambroiselebs/api-server/README.md

 ### Create a route

-The route are creating in the section called "Routes" You have an exemple if needed
+The routes are defined in the file located in ./resources/routes.js An exemple is given

 ## 📚 Library